-Commercial real estate transaction activity continued its post-pandemic surge.
-During the first three months of 2022, total volume is up 68% compared to the same period for 2021.
+The post-pandemic surge in commercial real estate activity has shown signs of moderating.
+During the third quarter of 2022, total volume was down 21% compared to the same period for 2021.

-Lastly, we expect transaction volume in the multifamily sector to remain strong given demographic shifts coupled with supply constraints.
-Activity is supported by attractive returns relative to risk, the ability to reset rents to market on a monthly basis and a progressively more challenging for-sale housing operating environment.
+Meanwhile, despite facing increasing interest rate rises, we expect transaction volume in the multifamily sub-sector to remain robust as activity is supported by attractive returns relative to risk, the ability to reset rents to market on a monthly basis, which are rising month-over-month in many markets, and a progressively more challenging for-sale housing operating environment.

 Finally, deal volume in the retail sector was 9% below the levels seen in the third quarter of 2021.
 The comparative period was particularly strong as a result of the post-pandemic surge in consumption.
 Going forward we expect retail to be a bifurcated story with high-quality, well-located assets winning out as older, technologically obsolete assets face headwinds.